 Masks we’ve tested

 We love Baggu’s original masks because they look good, feel good, and stay put, and now the brand is offering masks with adjustable ear loops instead of ties in a bunch of cool prints and solid colors, too.
 The masks are machine washable and made from 100 percent–organic quilter’s cotton, which is very effective at blocking respiratory droplets.
 They also feature an adjustable nose wire and a pocket for an extra filter insert.
-For every pack of masks sold, a portion of the proceeds will be donated to organizations on a rotating basis.
-Currently, Baggu is contributing to the Black Voters Matter Fund, the Center for Disaster Philanthropy, and Community Alliance With Family Farmers.

 These dual layer adjustable face masks feature a wire insert above the nose for a tighter fit.

 What we think: These use adjustable ear loops, a bendable wire nose strip, stretchy fabric, and an added lower section that hugs your chin to create a tight but comfortable fit on many different face shapes.
-They’re well made, pass the light test, and seem like they will last a long time, plus the navy fabric and black piping is a nice change from all the craft shop patterns we have been seeing out in the world.
+They’re well made, pass the light test, and seem like they will last a long time, plus the navy fabric and black piping is a nice change from all the cutesy patterns we have seen out in the world.
 The fabric isn’t heavy but they are only average in terms of breathability.
 NxTSTOP also carries a more breathable version of its mask, made for working out.
 It has the same fit and number of layers, but the fabric is designed to cool you as you run, hike, or deadlift 200 pounds.

 Vistaprint’s masks are made to ensure proper filtration, breathability, and comfort.
 Their masks feature adjustable ear straps.
 For every mask you buy, they’ll give 10 percent to support local small businesses impacted by the coronavirus.

 What we think: Of the dozens of masks we tested for this story, Vistaprint’s are among our favorites.
 Adjustable ear loops, a bendable wire nose strip, stretchy fabric, and an added lower section that hugs your chin make this mask fit several different face shapes securely and comfortably.
 It doesn’t feel constricting or heavy and it looks cute enough and is really well made.
-The fabric is synthetic but moisture wicking, so it feels a little hotter than a lightweight 100-percent cotton mask but it didn’t make us sweat — even after wearing on a hot day.
+The fabric is synthetic but moisture-wicking, so it feels a little hotter than a lightweight 100-percent cotton mask but it didn’t make us sweat — even after wearing it on a hot day.
 These masks pass the light test on their own, but Vistaprint also sells replaceable filters in packs of 10, which easily slide into the mask’s inner pocket.